---->

 information-handling robot universe theory perhaps more advanced

-Gilbert himself did many experiments, as did Newton but not
+Gilbert himself did many experiments, as did Galileo and Newton though not

-Descartes or Einstein.
-Gilbert centrally claimed that his
+Kepler, Descartes or Einstein.
+Gilbert centrally claimed that his many

-experiments proved that no inactive matter existed :- "Aristotle's
+experiments on many materials (including even diamond and other gemstones) proved that no inactive matter existed :- "Aristotle's

 'simple element' - and that most vain terrestrial phantasm of the